 I’m far from experiencing everything Story of Seasons: Friends of Mineral Town has to offer, and I’m happy to admit that so far, it’s living up to my expectations (despite the few not-so-welcome changes).
 There are a significant amount of changes from the original Friends of Mineral Town (2003) released on the GameBody Advance.
 You return to the farm you once visited as a child to take over a neglected farm left behind by your Grandfather.
 You must till the land, make the land profitable, and who knows?
 You may find your soulmate in Mineral Town.

 What does that work entail?
 Everything a farmer typically does, including using a hoe to till soil, breaking up rocks and wood to make way for crops, upgrading your farm buildings, and taking care of your livestock.
 Every day has it’s own challenges as you learn the shop’s schedules, manage your stamina as you work, and learn the balance between maintaining friendships with the villagers while also making time to improve your farm.

 Story of Seasons: Friends of Mineral Town has all the quaint rustic charm that made the original a classic in 2003, but there are still plenty of things that I miss—especially rival marriages.
 In the original classic Friends of Mineral Town, there were so many hidden things and extra challenges that you could work towards.

-It may not have always been apparent, and you may have had to search for it (or use Google), but there was just so much to accomplish in the original game—I would constantly look up an online guide to make sure I was hitting all of the milestones correctly—so it insistently kept my attention and pushed me to keep playing every time I picked it up.
+There was just so much to accomplish in the original game—I would constantly look up an online guide to make sure I was hitting all of the milestones correctly—so it insistently kept my attention and pushed me to keep playing every time I picked it up.
 The remake brings back some of this feeling—there’s just so much to do!—but much of the challenge and process of discovery is now lessened.
 There’s a certain level of difficulty that has been removed, and I’m not just talking about being able to change the difficulty settings in this new remake, I’m talking about hidden endgame content like discovering power berries, making your farm profitable, and unlocking all of the blessed tools.